oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 Purple is not bound by anyone's rules and expectations.
 She does what she wants, in glorious, dangerous, and surprising ways.
 At rank 1, she acquires a new special action:

 **Middle Finger Scream!** (Side, Purple Pilot): Use this action before you Push in a Throwdown.
 Spend up to 2x your Tech Rank in Charges, and *decrease* your Strike Range by an equal amount for your next Push.
 This *can* result in a negative Strike Range, which is exactly what you want.
 If using this power gives you negative Strike, you can now Push with a *lower* card than the top of the Pile, as long as the difference is within the new negative Strike.
 Your new, lower card is now on top.
 This ability evolves at higher ranks:
-* Rank 2: After spending your Charges on this Action, you can choose to trigger +Strife recover up to half of them (round down) by stealing them from any other present Pilot.
+* Rank 2: After spending your Charges on this Action, you can choose to trigger +Schism recover up to half of them (round down) by stealing them from any other present Pilot.
 * Rank 3: As rank 2, but you can recover up to all charges spent on this action.

 **PLAYTEST NOTE:** Gosh, I'm having a hard time finalizing this one.
 I need some power that Purple can use, that costs her charges, but still fits with the Rebel theme.
 Input welcome!